Blog | 2021-06-08

 Sustainable Ports Partnership for Coastal Resilience

 We are excited to launch the Sustainable Ports Partnership (SPP), an innovative approach for West and Central African ports to find common ground, share knowledge, and identify mutually beneficial solutions addressing environmental and social issues in port development and operations.
 Under the partnership, coastal communities, regional institutions, and global partners will bring expertise and know-how to improve ports’ environmental and social performance.

-Developed under the umbrella of the West Africa Coastal Areas Management Program (WACA), the SPP focuses on building coastal resilience in collaboration with the Port Management Association of West and Central Africa (PMAWCA) representing public port authorities in 19 countries.
-Through it, ports will benchmark their own performance, and develop plans for sustainable development action plans.
+Developed under the umbrella of the West Africa Coastal Areas Management Program (WACA), the SPP focuses on building coastal resilience in collaboration with the Port Management Association of West and Central Africa (PMAWCA), representing public port authorities in 19 countries.
+Through it, ports will benchmark their own performance and collaborate in improving targeted performance areas

 We believe that this partnership will bring change: it will inform dialogue between ports and their respective national governments and garner further support for sustainable operations in West African ports.
 Participation and commitment to the SPP’s objectives are voluntary and self-led, allowing partners to shape the targets based on their own needs and challenges.

 While integrating efforts the PMAWCA already has underway, the partnership brings several unique aspects.
 It uses a participatory approach to define environmental and social concerns and the best approaches to solve them.
 In the future, it intends to bring the voices and enable the participation of all relevant actors: port authorities as well as vulnerable groups impacted by ports’ operations, the private industry, and decision-makers.

 To be practical, the SPP will be implemented gradually and build upon each step to ensure that the partnership is grounded on the contributions of all actors.
 Furthermore, it will integrate a sustainable financing framework that can be integrated into long-term planning to make the implementation of global best practices affordable.